LENT WK 6: OUR DAILY PASCHAL MYSTERY

 1 Kings 8:56-58

-LENT WEEK 1: THIRST
+LENT WK 1: THIRST

 Thirst.
 When do you remember the last time you were really thirsty?
 How did you quench that thirst?
 There is nothing like a drink of cold water or something to quench our thirst after a hot day, or after a hard run, or intense workout.